-"Truck" means all Federal Highway Administration (FHWA) vehicle classes including Class 5 or higher with the exception of dually trucks and Recreational Vehicles.

-"Truck yard" means a principal use of land for parking or storage of trucks in active use with or without servicing or repairing of trucks as an incidental use thereto.

-"Truck terminal" means a principal use of land or building where there are dock facilities for trucks, either partially enclosed or unenclosed, for the purposes of transferring goods or breaking down and assembling tractor-trailer transport.

-"Warehouse" means an industrial building used for the freight forwarding, deposit, storage, safekeeping, or manufacture of goods or parts thereof, regardless of whether the goods are offered for sale.
+- U. "Truck" means all Federal Highway Administration (FHWA) vehicle classes including Class 5 or higher with the exception of dually trucks and Recreational Vehicles. - V. "Truck loading door" means a door or entrance into a logistics facility designed to allow loading and unloading of goods and materials to and from trucks excluding grade level loading doors. - W. "Truck yard" means a principal use of land for parking or storage of trucks in active use with or without servicing or repairing of trucks as an incidental use thereto. - X. "Truck terminal" means a principal use of land or building where there are dock facilities for trucks, either partially enclosed or unenclosed, for the purposes of transferring goods or breaking down and assembling tractor-trailer transport. - Y. "Warehouse" means an industrial building used for the freight forwarding, deposit, storage, safekeeping, or manufacture of goods or parts thereof, regardless of whether the goods are offered for sale.
 Warehouses are used by manufacturers, importers, exporters, wholesalers, transport businesses, customs, etc. They are usually large buildings with loading docks to load and unload goods from trucks.
 Sometimes warehouses are designed for the loading and unloading of goods directly from railways, airports, or seaports.